Ernie O'Malley: Early life

 O'Malley was born in Castlebar, County Mayo, on 26 May 1897.
-His was a lower-middle class Catholic family in which he was the second of eleven children born to local man Luke Malley and his wife Marion (née Kearney) from Castlereagh, County Roscommon.
+His was a middle class Catholic family in which he was the second of eleven children born to local man Luke Malley and his wife Marion (née Kearney) from Castlereagh, County Roscommon.
 The family's storytelling governess also lived with them in Ellison Street.
 The house was opposite a Royal Irish Constabulary (RIC) barracks.
 O'Malley noted the importance of the police and that officers would nod in courtesy when his father walked by.
 As a child, he often visited the barracks and was given a tour of it.
 He also remembered RIC men dressed in suits leaving the town to keep peace at Orange parades in the North.

 Although O'Malley heard of prominent political names like Parnell and Redmond at the dinner table, his parents never spoke of Ireland to him and his siblings.
 It was as if "nationality did not exist to disturb or worry normal life" in Castlebar, which he called a "shoneen town", meaning "a little John Bull town".
 Still, he was able to learn a little bit of Irish.
 O'Malley's father was a solicitor's clerk with conservative Irish nationalist politics: he supported the Irish Parliamentary Party.
-Priests dined with the family and they had privileged seats at Mass.
+Priests dined in the Malley house and the family had privileged seats at Mass.
 The family spent the summer at Clew Bay, where O'Malley developed a lifelong love of the sea.
 He recounts meeting an old woman who, prophetically, spoke of fighting and trouble in store for him.